Essay guidelines

 By examining the text’s structure, you can recognize the main points the author wants to emphasize.

-After the reading part is done, you can start writing your essay.
-If possible, give yourself some time to reflect upon your readings to organize your thoughts on the subject.
+After the reading part is done, start writing your essay.
+If possible, give yourself some time to reflect upon your readings.

 Your thesis statement should summarize the claim you want to make in your essay, and it should indicate a particular idea.
-You should avoid using words and phrases that predicate uncertainty, such as arguably, possibly, or conceivably.
+Avoid using words and phrases that predicate uncertainty, such as arguably, possibly, or conceivably.

-In a critical analysis essay, it is essential that your thesis statement be a strong claim that is open to opposition.Now we know how to write a great thesis statement, let’s see how to create an outline.
+In a critical analysis essay, it is essential that your thesis statement is a strong claim that is open to opposition and discussion.Now we know how to write a great thesis statement, let’s see how to create an outline.

 As with all essays, once you build your thesis statement, creating an outline will help you organize your thoughts and be coherent in your writing process.